Vikasghandge/Docker/my-project/Readme.md

         }
     }
 }

 ```

 pipline should be like this

+go to genkins dashboard manage configuration
+make sure maven should be installed on your ec2 insatnce

+go to new project select pipeline
+add your pipline and repo url sonarkube credits.
+apply and save then build.